EdDataScienceEES/tutorial-orla03/index.md

 Head to the following tutorial for a thorough guide on how to improve this basic model.
 ###### <a href="https://ourcodingclub.github.io/tutorials/model-design/"> Intro to Model Design</a>

-Continuing on we will analyse the models summary.
-In r it is **always** a good idea to have a look at the summary to evaluate linear models.
+Continuing on, we will analyse the models summary.
+In R it is **always** a good idea to have a look at the summary to evaluate linear models.

 ```r
 summary(model) # Print the summary of our model